HarmvandenBrink/Victron-Modbus-Class/README.md

 # How to use the code
-## Import the class and connect to an Alfen Chargestation
+## Import the class and connect to a Victron device [or Victron Energy Venus OS on a Raspberry Pi](https://github.com/victronenergy/venus/wiki/raspberrypi-install-venus-image)

 ```python